IonicDev/integration-log4j2/src/main/webapp/index.md

     ![Webapp Home Page](./webapp.png)

 1. Click the links for *ionic.log* and *plaintext.log*.
-You should see the same content for each.
+The file *ionic.log* contains the ciphertext representation of the content.
+The file *plaintext.log* contains the unencrypted version of the content.
+The web server will serve normal log text for each.
 The file *plaintext.log* is retrieved from the filesystem and rendered by Tomcat unaltered.
-The file *ionic.log* is retrieved from the filesystem and passed through a Tomcat filter, which decrypts the content and passes along the plaintext to the requester.
+The file *ionic.log* is retrieved from the filesystem and passed through an Ionic-enabled Tomcat filter, which decrypts the content and passes along the plaintext to the requester.

 1. Navigate in the filesystem browser for your OS to the *logs* subfolder of the Tomcat root folder.
 Open *plaintext.log* and *ionic.log*.
 Observe that your OS displays *plaintext.log* normally, but *ionic.log* as a file